-As a company headquartered in Canada, with operations in Canada and a stock exchange listing in Canada and the United States, we are subject to a variety of anti-bribery and anti-corruption laws.
+As a company headquartered in Canada, with operations in the United States, a stock exchange listing in Canada and registered as an issuer in the United States, we are subject to a variety of anti-bribery and anti-corruption laws.
 In Canada, this includes the Canadian Corruption of Foreign Public Officials Act ("CFPOA"), the Criminal Code and, in the United States, the Foreign Corrupt Practices Act ("FCPA").
 Violations of these statutes can result in criminal and/or civil penalties for the Corporation and involved individuals and can damage the Corporation's reputation.
 In addition, violations of this Policy by Kelso Personnel may result in disciplinary action.
 The Corporation is also subject to the laws, instruments, rules and regulatory requirements of the foreign locations in which the Corporation and its subsidiaries conduct business from time to time.